 There’s my settings.
 Feel free to steal them…I’m not one of those guys whose like, “You can’t take my settings.”

-So with Robertson’s blessing, we’ll make note of the settings he uses on his Buddha amp head and see if we can replicate his signature sound.
-If you watch the video on All Axess, you’ll notice that Robertson has a nice collection of PRS guitars and a a few pedals you probably don’t have.
+With Robertson’s blessing, we’ll make note of the settings he uses on his Buddha amp head and see if we can replicate his signature sound.
+If you watch the video on All Axess, you’ll notice that Robertson has a nice collection of PRS guitars and a few pedals you probably don’t have.